open-telemetry/opentelemetry.io/content/en/blog/2024/go-contrib-removal.md

 ## I want to become a code owner!
 What do I do?

-To become a code owner, you just need to
+To become a code owner of one of the modules, you need to be a member of the OpenTelemetry organization and have a good working knowledge of the code you seek to maintain.

+If you satisfy both requirements,
 [open an issue](https://github.com/open-telemetry/opentelemetry-go-contrib/issues/new?assignees=&labels=&projects=&template=owner.md&title=).

-The only requirements is that you're a member of the OpenTelemetry organization and have a good working knowledge of the code you seek to maintain.

-We're looking forward to your requests!
+We're looking forward to your request!